We Shipped 4 Games with AI in 30 Days — Here's How

 - Morning handoff report ready by 6 AM

-The multiplier effect: A solo developer with three AI agents isn't a 4x multiplier — it's more like 2-3x on raw output.
+The multiplier effect: A solo developer with a disciplined AI-assisted workflow is not a magic 4x multiplier.
+It is closer to 2-3x on raw output.
 But the type of work changes dramatically.
 The human stops writing boilerplate and starts making higher-level decisions.
 That's where the real leverage is.

 What AI Does Well in Game Dev